redkite-labs/RedKiteCms/README.md

 Before starting
 ---------------
-This repository houses the RedKite CMS Sandbox and requires to install some required vendor libraries and it is the right place to start if you want like to design a website powered by RedKite CMS or if you would like to contribute to RedKite CMS project
+This repository houses the RedKite CMS Sandbox and requires to install several mandatory vendor libraries and to setup the application.

+This operation is trivial but, if you are not confident with "composer", you might have some troubles.
-If you just want to try something ready, have a look to the [Get & Go Sandbox](http://redkite-labs.com/download-get-and-go-redkite-cms-sandbox), ideal to have a quick try the application and perfect to be used by a single developer.
+In that case, please have a look to the [Get & Go Sandbox](http://redkite-labs.com/download-get-and-go-redkite-cms-sandbox), ideal to have a quick try the application and perfect to be used by a single developer.

+If you want to design a website powered by RedKite CMS or if you would like to contribute to RedKite CMS project, this is the right place to start.

 Install RedKite CMS
 -------------------
 Follow these steps to install RedKite CMS:

-    git clone git@github.com:redkite-labs/RedKiteCms.git

-The grab composer into the cloned repository:
+Download composer:

     curl -s http://getcomposer.org/installer | php

-then run this command to install the required vendor libraries:
+then run this command to start a new RedKite CMS application from the stable release:

+    php composer.phar create-project redkite-labs/redkite-cms RedKiteCms

+If you prefer to get the latest developing release you run this command:

-    php composer.phar install
+    php composer.phar create-project redkite-labs/redkite-cms -s dev RedKiteCms

 RedKite CMS setup
 -----------------
 RedKite CMS requires several steps to be accomplished to properly setup the CMS itself.
-Luckily the **RedKiteCmsInstallerBundle** will do all the job for you.
+Luckily it comes with an installer which will do all the job for you.

-This bundle provides a web installer interface or an interactive symdony2 command to install RedKite CMS.
+The installer provides a web installer interface or an interactive symfony2 command to install RedKite CMS.

 Permissions